BergenSoft/smart-nodes/README.md

 ## 9. Statistic

-This control can be used for getting the following types of values: Minimum, Maximum, Sum, Difference, Absolute Value, Absolute Difference, Average and Running average.
+This node can be used for getting the following types of values: Minimum, Maximum, Sum, Difference, Absolute Value, Absolute Difference, Average and Running average.

 ### **Features:**